-UPDATE 9/4/2015: We’ve updated this article with new information and several new solutions based on comments and emails since the post originally went live.
+UPDATE 10/21/2016: We’ve updated this article with a new solution since the post originally went live.

 No one can argue—getting things for free is awesome!